 You can try and run this test on your own.
 Simply save it and execute it using

 If everything is set up correctly, you'll see Appium begin spitting out lots of logs and eventually the app will pop up on the screen and start behaving as if an invisible user were tapping on it!

 We've only scratched the surface of what you can do with Appium.
 Check out these resources to help you on your journey:

 - The Appium command reference - learn about what commands are available, how to use them with specific client libraries, etc...

-- The sample-code repository, where lots more code samples are available
+The sample-code directory, where lots more code samples are available

 - The Appium issue tracker - let the Appium maintainers know here if you think you've found a bug